 Remove Clutter from the Aisle

 It may be tempting to store items like pitchforks and tack trunks in the barn aisle, but these objects can be dangerous, especially if a horse acts up or spooks in the aisle.
-Instead, locate these items in their own storage areas so that they’re out of the way.
-Your barn aisle will look wider – and cleaner – because of it.
+Instead, locate these items in their own storage areas so that they're out of the way.
+The aisle will look wider - and cleaner - because of it.

 Light the Aisle Well

 Dark barn aisles make it difficult to see, but they can also increase the chance of a horse being spooky while being led.
-Look into various lighting options to brighten up your barn aisle.
+Look into various lighting options to brighten up your space.
 Install lights which illuminate the entire aisle for a safer atmosphere.
 As an added bonus, good lighting makes it much easier to groom or take care of a wounded horse in the aisle.